namansharma3007/HillsideHaven/README.md

 * Process a refund by selecting the booking from the list and clicking the refund button.

 ### Note
 Due to the slow fetching of data from the database, it may take some time to update the booking details.
-You may need to click on "Check Details" then cross output later again click on "Check Details" in order to get filtered details and also please confirm with weather he has received mail of confirmation or not before refreshing the page.
+You may need to click on "Check Details" then cross output later again click on "Check Details" in order to get filtered details and also please confirm with customer weather he/she has received confirmation mail or not prior refreshing the page.